William Casey (Kentucky politician)

 William Casey (1754–1816) was an American settler, military officer, and politician who is the namesake of Casey County, Kentucky.
-Through his daughter Margaret Lampton, he is the great-grandfather of author and humorist Mark Twain.
+Through his daughter Margaret Lampton, he is the great-grandfather of writer and humorist Mark Twain.

 Early life and family

 William Casey was born in Frederick County, Virginia in 1754.
 In the winter of 1779, Casey arrived in Kentucky and camped in the Dix River area.
 He was an early settler of the Logan's Station area, where he lived with his family until 1791.

 In 1782, Casey married Jane Montgomery.
 They had five children, including: